-In my experience, many young women deserve to know more about the practice of obstetrics and gynecology and what to look for in a quality OB-GYN (obstetrician-gynecologist).
+In my experience, many young women deserve to know more about the practice of obstetrics and gynecology and what to look for in a quality OBGYN (obstetrician-gynecologist).
+Many women also benefit from a refreshed understanding of the specific methods and standards of care they should expect from their OBGYN.

-What does an OB-GYN do?
+What does an OBGYN do?

 Let’s start with the basics.
-An OB-GYN, or obstetrician-gynecologist, is a medical doctor who specializes in women’s reproductive health.
+An OBGYN, or obstetrician-gynecologist, is a medical doctor who specializes in women’s reproductive health.
 They provide comprehensive medical care for women throughout various stages of their lives, from adolescence to pregnancy, childbirth, and menopause.

-OB-GYN refers to two separate but related fields: obstetrics and gynecology.
+OBGYN refers to two separate but related fields: obstetrics and gynecology.

 Obstetrics involves issues relating to pregnancy and childbirth.

 Gynecology involves the female reproductive system.
+Read also “What to Expect At Your First Gynecologist Appointment“.

-An OB-GYN is essential for your health
+An OBGYN is essential for your health

-Think of your OB-GYN as a partner in ensuring your health.
+Think of your OBGYN as a partner in ensuring your health.
 It’s simply a must to have one in addition to a primary care doctor.

-Every woman has different health concerns
+Choosing an OBGYN Every woman has different health concerns

 Some women want to have children or are already pregnant and want to ensure the health of their reproductive system and overall body.
 Others might be suffering from conditions like PCOS, endometriosis, or general infertility and are looking to get evaluated for treatment.
 Some might just want general check-ups or to get on birth control.